chaen/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/gLogger/Basics/index.rst

 Multiple processes
 ~~~~~~~~~~~~~~~~~~

-*DIRAC* is composed by many micro services running in multiple
-processes. *gLogger* object is naturally different for two distinct
+*gLogger* object is naturally different for two distinct
 processes and can not save the application from process conflicts.
 Indeed, *gLogger* is not process-safe, that means that two processes can
 encounter conflicts if they try to write on a same file at the same